dlatk/dlatk/doc/source/tutorials/tut_dla.rst

 In Differential Language Analysis (DLA) we correlate patterns in language with other characteristics such as gender, or voting results.
 We may look at text broken down by user, county or individual message among other things.
 You can see more about the conceptual aspect of DLA in this `Youtube Video <https://www.google.com/url?q=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DZdTeDED9h-w>`_ and in this journal paper, `Toward Personality Insights from Language Exploration in Social Media <http://wwbp.org/papers/sam2013-dla.pdf>`_.

-In this tutorial we will walk you through the process of running DLA using the dlatkInterface.py tool.
+In this tutorial we will walk you through the process of running DLA using the dlatk.py interface tool.
 Before running DLA here are some questions to ask yourself:

 * What text am I using?
 	* twitter, facebook, blogs